advancedresearch/the_century_of_satire/README.md

 "Zoe" means "life" and "Sophia" means "wisdom".
 This practice of giving Greek philosophical names to characters reflects a tradition in Simonianism:

-- "Neus" for Simon Magus
+- "Neus" for Simon Magus, which means "intellect" or "mind"
-- "Ennoia" for Helen of Tyre
+- "Ennoia" for Helen of Tyre, which means "thought"

 Jesus also gets a such Greek philosophical name, which is "Logos" that means "reason".